LakishaWang/accessible_website_feedback/Coding_Workflow_VSCode_Terminal_NVDA.md

 The goal of this workflow is to reduce the number of times to switch between panels.
 Wherever possible, tasks are done from the terminal instead of navigating the VS Code interface.

-Tools: Windows / Terminal - GitBash/ VS Code
+Tools: Windows / Terminal - GitBash/ VS Code / NVDA

 ---